 With the help of data centres, many businesses are moving their IT network to the cloud.
 Rather than store their data on a server in the workplace, they are storing it within a data centre.
 This comes with inherent security and reliability advantages.
 This also allows business to reduce their capital spending on ICT equipment.
 It minimises the need for periodic hardware refreshes and reduces exposure to the depreciation of assets.

-This is how Acronyms operates when providing cloud-based solutions.
+This is how Acronyms operates when providing cloud-based solutions and IT support to businesses in Plymouth.
 We work together with Plymouth Science Park to manage IT networks, phone systems and more, all within the data centre.

 What facilities does the data centre on Plymouth Science Park have?